embreakin/FLattice_PBH/README.md

 # FLattice_PBH
 ## Features

-This is a modified version of [FLattice](https://github.com/Axion243/FLattice) (though it appears that FLattice itself has been updated and improved in its independent path since I have started using it for my own use.), written predominantly in C++.
+This is a modified version of [FLattice](https://github.com/Axion243/FLattice), written predominantly in C++.
 This program is focused on solving and simulating the behavior of fields of double inflation type models.
 For the two inflationary periods of double inflation, the program solves first-order perturbation equations using the Quality-Controlled Runge-Kutta method in the momentum space.
 For the oscillatory period between the two inflationary periods, the program conducts lattice simulation in real space so that it captures non-linear effects of scalar fields.

 Some notable features are...